 Summary

-The main purpose of this work package is to steer the consolidation and growth of the EGI community by developing a strategy towards the Open Science Commons vision and ensure the engagement of the all stakeholders.
+The main purpose of this work package is to steer the consolidation and growth of the EGI community by developing a strategy towards the Open Science Commons vision and ensure the engagement of all stakeholders.
 This will be achieved by developing services, solutions and related business models, and by communicating project results and disseminating EGI’s value and impact.
 The activity will also focus on the engagement with SMEs to increase the opportunities of exploitations of EGI services and research results.

 NA2.1 “Communication and Dissemination” has worked on the organisation of the EGI flagship events, delivering the first – the EGI Conference in Lisbon (May 2015) and started preparations for the EGI Community Forum in Bari (Nov 2015).
 It has supported dissemination and outreach with its communication channels such as the EGI Inspired newsletter, case studies and external articles, and launched a revised EGI Champions programme.